unlicense-code/editor/.github/README.md

 ## CodeUP a rollup fork designed to deploy code-oss
 Rollup is a Loader Hook System that is highly flexible it gives you a consistent way to describe build steps that depend on a variaty of none pre known dependencies.
 So it is Ideal to load Legacy code and use it as Packaging Pipeline.
 It also got a lot of Support from existing libs that are coded in a compatible way for this hook system eg vite stuff.
+It is mainly a drop in Replacement for Stackblitz.
+This enables you to deploy Stackblitz like workspaces but in a more optimized way.
+You can see it as the Open Source Successor.

 ## chromium-fs
 A Collection of FileManagement Tools for the Chromium Platform